Green Heart Love

 Maple syrup dripping from the top of four stacked oat flour pancakes topped with blueberries and walnuts.

 Oat flour pancakes are a breeze to make and the ideal healthy twist on regular buttermilk pancakes.
 Whip them up this weekend for Sunday brunch!
-And for another wholesome breakfast option, try my vegan protein pancakes.
+And for another wholesome breakfast option, try my Vegan Protein Pancakes.

 Why I Love This Recipe